 Nancy Kalow, Associate Producer, is a folklorist and filmmaker who has taught at Duke University’s Center for Documentary Studies since 2000.
 Her video documentary, Sadobabies, was the winner of a Gold Hugo at the Chicago Film Festival and the Special Jury Trophy at the San Francisco Film Festival.
 She has been co-chair of the Selection Committee of the Full Frame Documentary Film Festival since 2003.
 She was a co-convener, with miriam cooke and Maha Houssami, of the 2015/16 Mellon Humanities Writ Large project, Arab Refugee Oral History: Collecting Life Narratives.
 Her e-book, Visual Storytelling: The Digital Video Documentary was published by CDS.

-Suhel Nafar, Visual Effects Supervisor, is a motion graphics artist and filmmaker who helped launch Complex Snapchat Discover channel, the fastest growing platform in the history of Complex Networks.
+Suhel Nafar, Visual Effects Supervisor and Music Advisor, is a motion graphics artist and filmmaker who helped launch Complex Snapchat Discover channel, the fastest growing platform in the history of Complex Networks.
 Recently, he was an artist-in-residence at NYU, co-produced and did the GFX for the award winning feature, Junction 48.
 He is also part of DAM, a Hip Hop Group from Lyd.

 Rabab Haj Yahya, consulting editor, is an Emmy-nominated documentary editor and a Sundance Edit and Story Lab Fellow.
 Her recent work includes the award-winning feature documentary SPEED SISTERS (HotDocs 2015), LOVE THE SINNER (Tribeca 2017) and the web series THE SECRET LIFE OF MUSLIMS (Peabody Finalist, Vox and USA Today, 2016).
 Rabab has also edited numerous documentaries commissioned by the Al Jazeera Documentary Channel, including ENEMIES OF THE SOUTH (2015), which was featured in multiple prime-time slots on the network.
 In between projects, Rabab has dedicated a significant amount of her time helping aspiring editors and filmmakers, through training and pro-bono consultations in the Middle East, West Africa, and the Balkans.
 Rabab speaks English, Arabic, and Hebrew fluently and currently lives in New York.